C. David Keith

 Office: (478) 301-5639

-David Keith served as Director of Music, Worship and the Arts at Brentwood United Methodist Church in Brentwood, Tennessee before being appointed as Director of Graduate Studies and Director of the Townsend-McAfee Institute for Graduate Studies in Church Music at Mercer University.
-Prior to this, he was a member of the faculty at Southwestern Seminary for 27 years where he served as chair of the department of conducting and ensemble activities and Robert L. Burton Chair of Conducting at Southwestern Baptist Theological Seminary’s School of Church Music in Fort Worth, Texas.
+David Keith serves as Dean of the Townsend School of Music.
+Dr. Keith served as Director of Music, Worship and the Arts at Brentwood United Methodist Church in Brentwood, Tennessee before joining the faculty at Mercer University.
+Prior to his time in Brentwood, Dr. Keith was a member of the faculty at Southwestern Seminary for 27 years where he served as chair of the department of conducting and ensemble activities and Robert L. Burton Chair of Conducting at Southwestern Baptist Theological Seminary’s School of Church Music in Fort Worth, Texas.
 In addition, he served as chorus master for the Fort Worth Symphony Chorus.
-Keith also is the conductor of the Fort Worth Baroque Ensemble, a professional ensemble dedicated to the performance of baroque choral/orchestral works.
+Keith also was conductor of the Fort Worth Baroque Ensemble, a professional ensemble dedicated to the performance of baroque choral/orchestral works and the Nexus Chamber Orchestra.

 Keith received his Bachelor of Science degree from William Jewell College in Liberty, Missouri, and his Master of Music and Doctor of Musical Arts degree from Southwestern Seminary.
 His dissertation was on “The Sacred Choral Music of Gian Francesco Malipiero and Florent Schmitt.”